 - Notebook/Pen/Folder with a pocket.
 We had lots of questions for the pediatrician, my doctor, and the nurses but we’d forget them by the time they came in.
 Derek also did a great job taking notes of Brielle’s birth story timeline for her scrapbook.
 You’re also given lots of paperwork to fill out and keep so this all came in handy.

 - Tumbler cup with straw.
 A bendy straw is even better than the straw that comes with the cup, but use this to stay hydrated throughout labor and after delivery.
 I say a bendy straw in case you’re slightly inclined or laying down so it’s easier to sip.
 Note: some hospitals won’t let you drink anything after a certain point while in labor, and you’re restricted to only ice chips.

 - Toiletries, hairbrush, basic makeup.
 I thought I’d put on basic makeup at some point just to feel better, but I couldn’t move my arms up very well.
-A wet ponytail was all I could do.
+A wet mom bun was all I could do.
 Pack extra hair ties to put your hair up while in labor.

 - Glasses (if you wear contacts).
 Some hospitals might not let you keep the contacts in if you’re forced to do an emergency C-section.